+1.Gather data through interviews and occupational profiles,

+2. Analyze tasks, activities and occupations

+3.Recognize the need for occupational therapy services/intervention as directed by the course instructor

-- 1)gather data through interviews and occupational profiles, - 2)conduct task analysis - 3)understand, participate and lead the group process and group dynamics - 4) design and lead an occupation based group activity - 5) identify and address psychosocial factors affecting occupational performance during their fieldwork experience.
-(1 credits)
+4. Understand the group process and group dynamics as evidenced by the development of a group protocol

+5.Design and lead an occupation based group activity

+6.Identify and address psychosocial factors affecting occupational performance during their fieldwork experience.

-Pre-requisites: OTA105, OTA110, OTA120, OTA125, OTA130, BIO205, BIO235 and PHL110.
+7.Reflect on the effectiveness of their intervention on their clients

+8.Reflect on their own development professionally

+Prerequisites: Successful completion of OTA 105, OTA 110, OTA 120, OTA 125, OTA 130, BIO 205, BIO 235, PHL 110

-- 1. Contribute to the evaluation process of client(s)' occupational performance, including an occupational profile, by administering standardized and nonstandardized screenings and assessment tools and collaborating in the development of occupation-based intervention plans and strategies that are appropriate in pediatric fieldwork setting. - 2.
-Explain and apply the interaction of occupation and activity, including areas of occupation, performance skills, performance patterns, context(s) and environments, and client factors in a pediatric fieldwork setting. - 3.
-Demonstrate knowledge and understanding of the structure and function of the human body, human development, and human behavior to include the biological and physical sciences, neurosciences, kinesiology and biomechanics, human development including concept of developmental psychology and concepts of human behavior including the behavioral sciences, social sciences and science of occupation in a pediatric fieldwork setting. - 4.
-Explain the role of sociocultural, socioeconomic, and diversity factors and lifestyle choices in contemporary society to meet needs of persons, groups, and populations in a pediatric fieldwork setting. - 5.
-Assess, grade, and modify the way persons & groups perform occupations and activities by adapting processes, modifying environments to reflect the changing needs of the client, sociocultural context, and technological advances in a pediatric fieldwork setting. - 6.
-Perform documentation that effectively communicates the need and rationale for occupational therapy services in a pediatric fieldwork setting. - 7.
-Participate in effective intraprofessional OT/OTA collaboration to explain the role of the occupational therapy assistant and occupational therapist in the screening and evaluation process in a pediatric fieldwork setting.
+1. Contribute to the evaluation process of client(s)' occupational performance, including an occupational profile, by administering standardized and nonstandardized screenings and assessment tools and collaborating in the development of occupation-based intervention plans and strategies that are appropriate in pediatric fieldwork setting.

+2. Explain and apply the interaction of occupation and activity, including areas of occupation, performance skills, performance patterns, context(s) and environments, and client factors in a pediatric fieldwork setting.

+3. Demonstrate knowledge and understanding of the structure and function of the human body, human development, and human behavior to include the biological and physical sciences, neurosciences, kinesiology and biomechanics, human development including concept of developmental psychology and concepts of human behavior including the behavioral sciences, social sciences and science of occupation in a pediatric fieldwork setting.

+4. Explain the role of sociocultural, socioeconomic, and diversity factors and lifestyle choices in contemporary society to meet needs of persons, groups, and populations in a pediatric fieldwork setting.

+5. Assess, grade, and modify the way persons & groups perform occupations and activities by adapting processes, modifying environments to reflect the changing needs of the client, sociocultural context, and technological advances in a pediatric fieldwork setting.

+6. Perform documentation that effectively communicates the need and rationale for occupational therapy services in a pediatric fieldwork setting.

+7. Participate in effective intraprofessional OT/OTA collaboration to explain the role of the occupational therapy assistant and occupational therapist in the screening and evaluation process in a pediatric fieldwork setting.

-- 8. Identify occupational needs through effective communication with patients and members of the interprofessional team in a responsive and responsible manner that supports a team approach to the promotion of health and wellness in a pediatric fieldwork setting. - 9.
-Demonstrate awareness of the interprofessional team dynamics to perform effectively in different team roles to plan, deliver, and evaluate patient- and population-centered care that are safe, timely, efficient, effective, and equitable in a pediatric fieldwork setting. - 10.
-Demonstrate therapeutic use of self, including one's personality, insights, perceptions, and judgements, as part of the therapeutic process in both individual and group interaction in a pediatric fieldwork setting. - 11.
-Provide care and programs that demonstrate knowledge of applicable national requirements for credentialing and requirements for licensure, certification, or registration consistent with federal and state laws in a pediatric fieldwork setting.
+8. Identify occupational needs through effective communication with patients and members of the interprofessional team in a responsive and responsible manner that supports a team approach to the promotion of health and wellness in a pediatric fieldwork setting.

+9. Demonstrate awareness of the interprofessional team dynamics to perform effectively in different team roles to plan, deliver, and evaluate patient- and population-centered care that are safe, timely, efficient, effective, and equitable in a pediatric fieldwork setting.

+10. Demonstrate therapeutic use of self, including one's personality, insights, perceptions, and judgements, as part of the therapeutic process in both individual and group interaction in a pediatric fieldwork setting.

+11. Provide care and programs that demonstrate knowledge of applicable national requirements for credentialing and requirements for licensure, certification, or registration consistent with federal and state laws in a pediatric fieldwork setting.